-👽 Here's an out of this world F sharp minor scale reference: F♯ natural minor (the default), chords in the key of F♯ minor, F♯ harmonic minor & F♯ melodic minor.
+👽 Here's an out of this world F sharp minor scale piano keyboard reference, including the F♯ natural minor scale (the default), F♯ minor diatonic chords, F♯ harmonic minor scale & F♯ melodic minor scale.

 ⓘ The G♭ minor scale is enharmonic to the F♯ minor scale.
 It has the same pitches, but uses different notes names: G♭ A♭ B♭♭ C♭ D♭ E♭♭ F♭.